YeonghyeonKO/M1399_000100-2021spring/README.md

 This is the course website for M1399.000100: "Computational Statistics" at Seoul National University in Spring 2021.
 Assignments, lecture notes, and open source code will all be available on this website.

+## Announcements

+- 2021-04-14: Lecture notes for "iterative methods for linear systems" has been updated.
+- 2021-04-14: Hint for Homework 2 Q3-4 has been revised.

 ## Instructor

 Joong-Ho (Johann) Won